 - Cycling the Shiraz Trail and wine tasting in McLaren Vale

 - Beach hopping and frolicking the scenic Fleurieu Peninsula

 - Road tripping and wildlife spotting around Kangaroo Island

 - Food and wine time in Hahndorf and the Adelaide Hills

-- Sea life and coastal views from the Eyre Peninsula
+- Seafood and coastal views at the Eyre Peninsula

 - Hiking and camping in the Outback at Flinders Ranges